rosschapman/internetross/blog.md

 Coming up with examples is hard.
 I think Question 11 could probably use a bit of rework too because there is a `this` scope issue that kind of overloads the focus of the problem.
 Here I go again:

 [https://github.com/lydiahallie/javascript-questions/issues/355#issuecomment-645066354](https://github.com/lydiahallie/javascript-questions/issues/355#issuecomment-645066354)

-# Musings about Leetcode

-Tags: _leetcode, interviews_
-6/16/2020

-For the past couple weeks I've been diving back into algorithm and data structure fundamentals.
-Back on that bullshit.
-This time around I'm paying the Leetcode gods to try and level up again quickly for the barage of upcoming timed standardized tests. _All the trauma of standardized testing in my childhood comes flooding back._ Sigh, unfortunately, I work in an industry that 1) doesn't trust your actual work experience, and 2) confuses (overemphasizes) one dimension of computer science -- algorithms and data structures -- with other (often more important) foundational web development knowledge.

-And though Leetcode is a piece of a new cottage industry that monetizes the legacy and supremacy of cold-war era interview practice (down through Gayle McDowell), it's what many companies still are reluctantly resigned to; I guess.
-I had a pretty sad conversation with an interlocutor the other day who bemoaned the use of these types of tests -- especially for JavaScript client engineers -- but had convinced himself they were a best of evils. 😢

-All that said, there is stuff to learn.
-And I have some minor realizations to share.
-Namely that learning how to actually get what you want out of Leetcode effectively is, itself, a thing.

-I learn best by waiting to master one type of problem set before moving on to the next -- like super gradual.
-Unfortunately, Leetcode's problem bucketing and taxonomy is tough to navigate if you're like me and kinda starting from the beginning each interview season.
-Trying to tackle Top Interview Questions at the jump was not ideal, in retrospect.
-Because, what you'll discover, is that the Array/Strings/Linked List/Trees buckets into which these questions are placed somewhat hide the techniques you should be studying: eg, Hash Table, Two Pointers, Binary Search, Divid and Conquer, Dynamic Programming, Backtracking.
-You can filter by these terms in the Tag list.

-But damn, how wild to expect the same level of competence in all these techniques for a commercial developer who uses a minimal amount day-to-day.
-Interviewing often feels like a crapshoot.

-Other things to consider.

-- Looking at the Solution tab -- aka "cheating" -- is totally fine and desirable.
-There's no magic to this.
-Despite my resistance to it, I believe a certain amount of memorization is just necessary.
-At first I confused why "Easy" problems seemed so hard; why they didn't just _come to me_.
-I'm no longer wasting my time trying to cultivate an innate _sense_ for this type of problem.
-I will not be Dijkstra's genius.
-- I've switched to working on problems in VSCode with live breakpoint debugging.
-There is simply no other way to write loops and keep your sanity.

 # Debugging TS in VSCode and Russel Ackhoff's Problem Treatments